matplotlib/matplotlib/doc/devel/documenting_mpl.rst

 conform to the numpydoc guidelines.
 These split the docstring into a number of sections - see https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt for more details and a guide to how docstrings should be formatted.
-These docstrings eventually populate the :file:`doc/api` directory.
+Much of the ReST_ syntax discussed above (:ref:_writing-rest-pages) can be used for links and references.
+These docstrings eventually populate the :file:`doc/api` directory and form the reference documentation for the library.

 An example docstring looks like: